 A high-performing vacuum such as the Shark Vertex Upright Vacuum with Powered Lift-Away is a major and necessary investment for your home.
 Consider it an added bonus when it looks as good, as it cleans.

-We tested the Shark AZ2002 Vertex DuoClean PowerFins Upright Vacuum with Powered Lift-Away Self-Cleaning Brushroll and HEPA Filter (opens in new tab).
+We tested the Shark AZ2002 Vertex DuoClean PowerFins Upright Vacuum with Powered Lift-Away Self-Cleaning Brushroll and HEPA Filter.
 It is being billed as Shark's most powerful and premium vacuum design, and for good reason: this vacuum is a beast of a floor cleaner.
+And we think it's one of the best vacuum cleaners for pets — especially if you are after an affordable upright model for a medium to large size busy home.

 Now, after a few weeks of testing this vacuum in our home, we're ready to share our thoughts on this powerful household essential, including its strong points, and its pitfalls.